nikhil1524/underwritingBlockchain-corda/README.md

 # Database

+You need to create 4 separate database for the for nodes

 create database underwriting_notary;
 create user notary with encrypted password 'password';
 grant all privileges on database underwriting_notary to notary;